timewave-computer/time-bandits/docs/glossary.md

 ### Temporal Consistency
 The property that effects in a timeline are ordered in a way that respects causality.

+### Ancestral Validation
+A validation mechanism that verifies the provenance of resources by checking their controller history through controller labels.

+### Dual Validation
+The combination of temporal validation (ensuring causal consistency via time maps) and ancestral validation (verifying controller history), providing defense in depth for cross-timeline operations.

+### Resource Commitment
+A cryptographic commitment to a resource's existence, derived from its properties.
+Used to prove resource existence without revealing all details.

+### Resource Nullifier
+A unique value that marks a resource as consumed, preventing double-spending.
+Created using the resource and a nullifier key.

 ### Timeline Proof
 A cryptographic proof that verifies the validity of a timeline state or state transition.